dubcat/PathOfExile/atlas.md

 - Get 2 Watchstones in Lira Arthain

-- Remove Watchstones from Lex Ejoris

-- Remove Watchstones from Lira Arthain

 - Socket 4 Watchstones into New Vastir

 - Socket 4 Watchstones into Haewark Hamlet